How to Paint Good Art: Using the Big Three

 3. The greens in the land and much of the ocean water fill up the most space.

-Again, it doesn't matter which color takes up what amount of space.
-Just paint each main color in different amounts.
+Again, it doesn't matter which color takes up how much space.
+Just paint each color in different amounts.

 Select a color scheme for harmonious paintings.